Reuters Journalist Dead, AFP Reporters Among 6 Wounded In South Lebanon - UrduPoint

 "We are deeply saddened to learn that our videographer, Issam Abdallah, has been killed," Reuters said in a statement, adding he "was part of a Reuters crew in southern Lebanon".

-AFP photographer Christina Assi was with her AFP colleague video journalist Dylan Collins working in the area.
+AFP photographer Christina Assi and AFP video journalist Dylan Collins were working in the area.
 Both were taken to a hospital in Tyre for treatment.

-Two other Reuters reporters, "Thaer Al-Sudani and Maher Nazeh also sustained injuries and are seeking medical care," Reuters said in a statement, adding it was "urgently seeking more information".

-Al-Jazeera said two of their reporters were among the wounded, blaming "Israeli bombing on their vehicle".
-They named them as Carmen Joukhadar and Elie Brakhya.